fscheck/FsCheck/README.md

 Checkout the project and run build.cmd on Windows or build.sh on Linux/OSX.
 That should pull in all the dependencies, build and run the tests.

-Then, open FsCheck.sln in Visual Studio on Windows or FsCheck-mono.sln on Linux/OSX in and start coding or writing documentation.
+For Visual Studio/MonoDevelop/Xamarin Studio: open FsCheck.sln in Visual Studio on Windows or FsCheck-mono.sln on Linux/OSX in and start coding.

-Building and testing from Visual Studio also works, to re-generate documentation quickly, execute docs/tools/generate.fsx in FSI.
-This should also work in Monodevelop and Xamarin, though I have not tested.
+For all other editors, FsCheck uses FAKE, targets for building are `Build` and for testing `RunTests`.

+Documentation uses FSharp.Formatting, so literate fsx files.
+To generate the html files, run `build.[cmd|sh] generatedocs`.
+Then run `build.[cmd|sh] keeprunning` and just edit any documentation fsx file, on save it should be picked up and re-generated.

 - Windows on .NET:[![Build status](https://ci.appveyor.com/api/projects/status/7ytaslpgxxtw7036/branch/master)](https://ci.appveyor.com/project/kurtschelfthout/fscheck)
 - Linux on Mono: [![Build Status](https://travis-ci.org/fscheck/FsCheck.svg?branch=master)](https://travis-ci.org/fscheck/FsCheck)